GNU Parallel¶

 - No user installation or configuration

-- No databases or persistent manager process
+- No database or persistent server needed

 - Easily scales to a very large number of tasks